Sinking of the Titanic: Preparing to abandon ship

 By about 00:20, 40 minutes after the collision, the loading of the lifeboats was under way.
 Second Officer Lightoller recalled afterwards that he had to cup both hands over Smith's ears to communicate over the racket of escaping steam, and said, "I yelled at the top of my voice, 'Hadn't we better get the women and children into the boats, sir?'
 He heard me and nodded reply."
 Smith then ordered Lightoller and Murdoch to "put the women and children in and lower away".
 Lightoller took charge of the boats on the port side and Murdoch took charge of those on the starboard side.
 The two officers interpreted the "women and children" evacuation order differently; Murdoch took it to mean women and children first, while Lightoller took it to mean women and children only.
 Lightoller lowered lifeboats with empty seats if there were no women and children waiting to board, while Murdoch allowed a limited number of men to board if all the nearby women and children had embarked.

 Neither officer knew how many people could safely be carried in the boats as they were lowered and they both erred on the side of caution by not filling them.
 They could have been lowered quite safely with their full complement of 68 people, especially with the highly favourable weather and sea conditions.
-Had this been done, an additional 500 people could have been saved; instead, hundreds of people, predominantly men, were left on board as lifeboats were launched with many seats vacant.

-Few passengers at first were willing to board the lifeboats and the officers in charge of the evacuation found it difficult to persuade them.
+Some have estimated that more lives could have been saved if the boats were filled to capacity rather than launched with many seats vacant.
+However, it is also true that few passengers at first were willing to board the lifeboats and the officers in charge of the evacuation found it difficult to persuade them.
 Millionaire John Jacob Astor declared: "We are safer here than in that little boat."
 Some passengers refused flatly to embark.
 J. Bruce Ismay, realising the urgency of the situation, roamed the starboard boat deck urging passengers and crew to board the boats.
 A trickle of women, couples and single men were persuaded to board starboard lifeboat No. 7, which became the first lifeboat to be lowered.